-Are you spending 2 days in Copenhagen and don’t know where to begin?
-Following our itinerary, you can visit all the top tourist attractions during 2 days in Copenhagen.
+In this post we will help you to plan your perfect weekend in Copenhagen.
+Following our itinerary, you will visit all the top tourist attractions during 2 days in Copenhagen.
 You will experience the vibrant atmosphere of the city, savor local cuisine and fall in love in the capital of Denmark.

 Is 2 days in Copenhagen enough?

 There are so many things to do in Copenhagen, so make sure that you know in advance which places to visit in Copenhagen.
 In just two days in Copenhagen, you can get a taste of this charming city, discover the truth about hygge, and don’t leave disappointed.
 We visited Copenhagen with a baby, so we carefully planned what to see in Copenhagen a few weeks before our trip, so we were not running from one tourist attraction to another like headless chickens.
 If you plan only one day in Copenhagen, feel free to modify our itinerary according to your needs.